Izelscorner/react-offline-test/README.md

 ## Some Notes

-- Changed jsx file type to tsx to use typescript, applicatio is written in typescript.
+- Changed jsx file type to tsx to use typescript, application is written in typescript.
 - Used hooks for setting state and componentDidMount cycle , this can also be achived with class components.
-- For testing added react-testing-libray with Jest.
+- For testing added react-testing-libray accompanied with Jest.
-- For charting used very simple gauge chart library ("react-gauge-chart).
+- For charting used very simple gauge chart library ("react-gauge-chart") Derived from d3.